-1. If you're not already logged in to Plesk, log in using admin for your login and the password you created when you logged in to Plesk for the first time.

-2. From the menu on the left, select Domains.
+- 1. If you're not already logged in to Plesk, log in using admin for your login and the password you created when you logged in to Plesk for the first time.
+If you are an Assisted Service Plan customer, use the login you defined during account set up. - 2.
+From the menu on the left, select Domains.